 - Innovation : Number of POV issued, number of external papers, number of recognised innovations implemented, etc

-So, with that, how do I become an Architect?
+So, with that, how do I become an IT Architect?
 There is no silver bullet that provides a complete, correct and comprehensive answer.
-As outlined above it depends on the personal perception on what success means to an individual that will drive the activities need to achieve success.
-However, as a general suggestion here are some ideas and suggestions that might help to devise a plan to achieve success.
+As outlined above it depends on the personal perception of what success means to an individual that will drive the activities need to achieve success.
+However, as a general suggestion here is some ideas and suggestions that might help to devise a plan to achieve success.

 - Gain sector knowledge Gain technical knowledge

 - Understand how you can drive value